Skip to main content

 FAQ

-One person reads the generated opening line aloud, then each person around the circle adds one sentence or a short paragraph to continue the story.
-The rule is you can't contradict what the previous person said.
-Keep going until the story reaches a natural ending or the group decides to wrap it up — usually three or four rounds around the circle.
+One person reads the generated line aloud, then each person around the circle adds a sentence or short paragraph.
+Nobody can contradict what came before.
+Keep going until the story lands somewhere satisfying — usually three or four full rounds does it.

-Can I use these campfire story starters as creative writing prompts?
+can I use these as creative writing prompts, not just for group games

-Yes — each opening line is designed to introduce a character, a location, or a strange situation in a single sentence, which is exactly what a good fiction prompt needs.
-The mystery and adventure moods especially tend to produce lines strong enough to anchor a full short story or a flash fiction piece.
+Yes — each line plants a character, location, or strange situation in one sentence, which is exactly what a solid fiction prompt needs.
+The Mystery and Adventure moods in particular tend to produce openers strong enough to anchor a full short story or flash fiction draft.